When life gives you lemons, make … mousse?

 - Add lemon-yogurt mixture and fold gently until thoroughly incorporated.

 - Spoon into individual serving dishes.
-Pour the meringue-yogurt mousse into a pastry bag or large measuring cup to make the transfer easier if you want.Refrigerate for an hour and a half before serving.
+Pour the meringue-yogurt mousse into a pastry bag or large measuring cup to make the transfer easier if you want.Refrigerate for at least an hour and a half before serving.

 - When you are ready to serve, garnish with fresh berries and mint.